KarthikeyaSarvan/metrolist-dynamic-island/README.md

 ## 🛠️ What This Does

-- ✅ Spoofs package name to `com.spotify.music`
+- ✅ Spoofs package name to `com.spotify.music`.
-- 🔓 Unlocks Aqua Dynamics animations when music plays
+- 🔓 Unlocks Aqua Dynamics animations when music plays.
-- 🔄 App icon and name changed to look like Spotify
+- 🔄 App icon and name changed to look like Spotify.
-- ⚙️ All functionality still comes from original Metrolist
+- ⚙️ All functionality still comes from original Metrolist.

 ---

 ## 📱 Requirements

-- Android with **ColorOS 15+** or **OxygenOS 15+**
+- Android with **ColorOS 15+** or **OxygenOS 15+**.
-- Uninstall real Spotify (if installed)
+- Uninstall real Spotify (if installed).
-- Disable **auto-updates** for Spotify on Play Store
+- Disable **auto-updates** for Spotify on Play Store.

 ---